 9. A Sex Therapist Can Help

-If you’re unhappy with the amount of sex you’re having, it’s important to talk about it with your significant other.
+If you’re unhappy with the amount of intimacy you’re having, it’s important to talk about it with your significant other.

-If you can’t make a breakthrough or fix things yourself, a sex therapist or couples counsellor can help.
+If you can’t make a breakthrough or fix things yourself, a specialized therapist or couples counselor can help.

-These professionals provide a safe judgement-free space for you to discuss your relationship problems, act as a mediator and lead you towards a compromise that suits both of you.
+These professionals provide a safe judgment-free space for you to discuss your relationship problems, act as a mediator, and lead you toward a compromise that suits both of you.